konecnyjakub/event-dispatcher/README.md

 In the example, function pi is called before function time.

-It also possible to register multiple listeners with the same priority at the same time, just use method registerListeners.
+It also possible to register multiple listeners with the same priority at the same time, just use method addListeners.

 ```php
 <?php